tom-and-the-toothfairies/pathways/doc/FEATURES.md

 ```bash
 $ sudo docker-compose logs -f chiron
 ```

 Visit the [homepage] and select a PML file that contains drugs; for example `panacea/text/fixtures/ddis.pml`.
 Press the `Submit` button.
 You should see log entries indicating that queries were made (there will be requests such as `POST http://chiron:3030/dinto/query`) and the contents of those queries.

-## DINTO Error and Warning highlights - Complete
+## DINTO Error and Warning Highlights - Complete

 See [On Screen DINTO Reporting](#on-screen-dinto-reporting---complete)

 [README]: ../README.md
 [homepage]: http://localhost:4000
 [fixtures directory]: ../panacea/test/fixtures